JoeFannie/Polynomial-Regression/README.md

 5. Degree=9 Sample=10 Lamda=exp(-15)
 ![image](https://github.com/JoeFannie/Polynomial-Regression/edit/master/results/ls9d10swithRe.png)

-You can see results for other methods in the /results folder.\n
+You can see results for other methods in the /results folder.